 This summer, NCC teaching artists were all over the southeastern corner of Minnesota, providing clay workshops to youth and aging adults throughContinue reading “Partnership Spotlight: Southeastern Libraries Cooperating”

 A new outreach partnership with Cityview Community School in Minneapolis began in early May 2022 and continued through early June 2022.
 TeachingContinue reading “ClayToGo Spotlight: Cityview Community School￼”

 A new outreach partnership with People Serving People began in September 2021 and continues through the spring of 2022.
 This partnership wasContinue reading “Partner Spotlight: People Serving People￼”

 Inquire About Booking

-All activities are offered with safety accommodations in mind.
-Reach out to discuss how NCC can help you provide arts learning opportunities with your group!
+All activities are conducted with safety accommodations in mind.
+Reach out to discuss how NCC can help you provide arts learning opportunities with your group at email@example.com!